TUDelft-MUDE/book/book/numerical_methods_for_PDEs/intro_to_pdes.md

 Elliptic equations generally arise from a physical problem that involves a diffusion process that has reached equilibrium, a steady state temperature distribution, for example.
-Hyperbolic equations are able to support solutions with discontinuities, for example a shock wave.
 Hyperbolic PDEs usually arise in wave propagation and advection driven transport problems.
+In addition, such equations are able to support solutions with discontinuities, for example a shock wave.
 Mathematically, parabolic PDEs serve as a transition from the hyperbolic PDEs to the elliptic PDEs.
 Physically, parabolic PDEs tend to arise in time dependent diffusion problems, such as the transient flow of heat in accordance with Fick's law of heat conduction.